-A comprehensive collection of documents on federal organizational prosecutions in the United States, covering every prosecution since 2001 as well as deferred and non-prosecution agreements since 1990.
-Updated weekly.
+Comprehensive and up-to-date information on federal organizational prosecutions in the U.S..
+Includes detailed information about every federal organizational prosecution since 2001, and deferred and non-prosecution agreements since 1990.

 A digital exhibit featuring nearly 6,000 sketches by Ida Libby Dengrove, courtroom artist for WNBC New York from 1972 to 1987.
 She sketched some of the most noteworthy trials of the late twentieth century and won two Emmys for her work.